SeedProd Logo

 Step 1: Download and Install SeedProd

-The first step in learning how to password protect WordPress while under development is to download the SeedProd plugin.
+The first step is to download the SeedProd plugin.

 SeedProd is the best website builder for WordPress.
 It lets you create custom WordPress themes, WooCommerce sites, landing pages, and responsive website layouts without writing code.
-You can also use the built-in coming soon and maintenance mode functionality to hide your site behind a holding page while you’re working on it.

 The plugin comes with a library of fully customizable pre-built layouts that you can use right away, such as: